 Surgery can certainly help improve your strength and range of motion.
 Because of that, it is certainly possible to have a lower PPD rating after shoulder surgery than you would have before it.
 If this does happen, the good news is that it should mean that the surgery provided you significant relief from your shoulder injury.

 Yes, you can contest the PPD rating.
 To get a higher PPD rating paid, it is very likely that you would have to go to court and get a judge to decide that a higher rating is appropriate.

-To succeed in this, you will likely need additional evidence in the form of an opinion from another doctor (or more than one) that said that the PPD rating should be higher.
+To succeed in this, you will likely need additional evidence in the form of an opinion from another doctor (or more than one other doctor) that said that the PPD rating should be higher.
 Also, if you have not already done so, I would recommend that you strongly consider hiring a workers compensation attorney before going to court.

 What if I want to settle my shoulder injury case?